 Best Equihash Miners for Under $500 2026 — Ranked

-Equihash mining for under $500 represents a specific optimization within the broader Bitcoin ASIC landscape.
+Equihash for under $500 sits at the intersection of how the algorithm behaves and what the use case demands.
 Equihash is a memory-oriented proof-of-work algorithm based on the "birthday paradox" problem in computer science.
 Used by Zcash (ZEC) and several privacy-focused coins, Equihash was designed to be ASIC-resistant through memory requirements, though specialized ASICs eventually emerged.
 The algorithm emphasizes RAM bandwidth over raw computational speed, creating a different hardware optimization profile than hash-centric algorithms.

 Budget Bitcoin mining under $500 prioritizes capital efficiency over absolute performance.
 This price tier includes entry-level ASICs, used previous-generation miners, and compact home units that compromise on hashrate to hit accessible price points.
 The under-$500 segment is perfect for miners with limited capital, those testing the mining waters before larger investments, and bargain hunters willing to buy used equipment during bear markets when desperate sellers flood the market.